-Uncertainty: Uncertainty - is in the mean value of an estimated parameter equal to the estimated standard error of the mean expanded at a 90 per cent confidence level divided by the mean value, expressed as a percentage.
+Uncertainty: Uncertainty - is in the mean value of an estimated parameter equal to the estimated standard error of the mean expanded at 90 per cent confidence level divided by the mean value, expressed as percentage.

-Also, the tool in appendix 2 establishes the values to be discounted when the uncertainty in the data exceeds 10%.
-The result applied to the previous procedures is presented in the following table.
+The tool in appendix 2 establishes the values that must be discounted when the uncertainty in the data exceeds 10%.
+The result of applying the above procedures is presented in Table 35.